01-edu/public/subjects/devops/code-keeper/README.md

 - Add `Infracost` in your infrastructure pipeline to estimate the infrastructure cost.
 - Use `Terragrunt` to create multiple Environments.
+- Use your own `crud-master` source code and `cloud-design` infrastructure.

 Challenge yourself!